What is Debate Writing?

 Check out this video to learn more!

-Step Five: Your Arguments
+Step 5: Assess Your Arguments

 - State your main points clearly: Begin by clearly stating your main points or arguments.
 Make sure your audience understands the key ideas you will be discussing.